osu-uwrt/riptide_setup/docs/source/setup/hardware.rst

 Preparing the o-rings:

 #.
 Clean out the o-ring grooves with cotton swabs, wash yo bitch as hands or don glove-style PPE.
 #.
-With clean hands squeeze a "pea and a schmear" sized amount of o-ring grease onto your thumb and forefinger.
+With clean hands squeeze a "pea and a shmear" sized amount of o-ring grease onto your thumb and forefinger.
 #.
 Pull the o-ring through the grease while applying steady pressure to ensure the o-ring is evenly coated.
 #.
 Starting with the o-ring in contact with a groove stretch the first o-ring around the circumference of the tube and release it into it's slot.